 “What I learnt about royalties is that you need to shift a lot of product to see any substantial return.
 To put it into perspective, our year one cheque was a little over $1K each.”

 Fortunately, there remained one region that was both receptive and loyal to the product: Benelux.
 So with a final throw of the dice we reached out to them and asked if they would consider buying PL-UG, and they did.
 It essentially worked out as an asset sale.
 With little to no sales to talk about at this point it was hard to put a real value on the business so, as of Oct 2018, we sold PL-UG.

 So, what did I learn in those six years?
 That starting a business is hard.
 I mean… really hard.
 It not only falls on having a great idea, but also on your ability to execute and the graft you’re willing to put in to bring that idea to life.
 It is on reflection that I don’t think we put in enough.
 However I learnt more during those years than I ever would have in any 9 to 5, and I look forward to taking these learnings with me.
 Did the financial reward compensate the hours and years spent?
 Nope.
 But do I regret it?
 Hell no!

-I plan to write in more depth on some of the topics I touched on so if you enjoyed hearing my story and want to know more, feel free register your interest in joining the Toy Pioneers Club.
+I plan to write in more depth on some of the topics I touched on.